The Truth About Thanksgiving TurkeysLeolin Bowen

 My first experience with a turkey was during my internship at Farm Sanctuary in Watkins Glen, NY.
-His name was Moreno and he was the sexiest animal I had ever met!
+His name was Moreno.
 He flirted with all the female turkeys, he showed me his mating dance, but most importantly, he gave me a glimpse into the lives and personalities of these wonderful animals.

 The Sad Truth Behind the “Holiday’s Turkey”